nihvp/NetCastApp/README.md

 # 📺 NetCast

-My TV remote went to get milk, so had to built an AD-FREE alternative from scratch
+My TV remote left to get milk, so had to built an AD-FREE alternative from scratch

 NetCast is a cross-platform mobile app built with React Native that turns your phone into a lightning-fast, fully functional smart TV remote.